 You most likely have a bank account, but have you ever thought of being a banking employee?
-Commercial banking can be a good career path, offering opportunities for career advancement and attractive pay.
-But some positions in the industry (such as loan officer and credit analyst) aren’t expected to experience much growth, if any, in this decade.
-Is a job in commercial banks a good career path for you?
-In this guide, we cover:
+Commercial banking can be a good career path, with many roles offering opportunities for career advancement and attractive pay.
+But some positions in the industry (such as underwriters and credit analysts) aren’t expected to experience much growth, if any, in this decade.
+So, is a job in commercial banks a good career path for you?
+Read on to find out.

 What Is Commercial Banking?